orbingol/NURBS-Python/docs/q_a.rst

 What is NURBS?
 ==============

-NURBS, namely *Non-Uniform Rational Basis Spline*, is a mathematical model for generation of curves and surfaces in a flexible way.
-It is a well-accepted industry standard and used as a basis for nearly all of the 3D modeling and CAD/CAM software packages.
+NURBS is an acronym for *Non-Uniform Rational Basis Spline* and it represents a mathematical model for generation of curves and surfaces in a flexible way.
+It is a well-accepted industry standard and used as a basis for nearly all of the 3D modeling and CAD/CAM software packages as well as modeling and visualization frameworks.

 Please see the `the related Wikipedia article <https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline>`_ or `The NURBS Book <http://www.springer.com/gp/book/9783642973857>`_, a very nice and informative book written by Les A. Piegl and Wayne Tiller.